qcx201-nyu/Data_Bootcamp_Final_Project/README.md

 **Project Description**

-Explores the lexical power distribution in the English language.
+Explores Zipf's Law--the lexical frequency power distribution in the English language.
+Compares across three platforms: Reddit, the New York Times, and Twitter.